Johor: Economy

-Due to its close proximity to Singapore, known for its financial hubs and international trade centres, the state benefits from Singaporean investors and tourists.
-From 1990 to 1992, approved Singapore investments in Johor amounted to about US$500 million in 272 projects.
+Johor benefits from Singaporean investors and tourists due to its close proximity to Singapore.
+From 1990 to 1992, approved Singaporean investments in Johor amounted to about US$500 million in 272 projects.
 In 1994, the investment from Singapore was nearly 40% of the state's total foreign investment.
-The state also had a policy of "twinning with Singapore" to promote their industrial development, which increased the movement of people and goods between the two sides.
+The state also had a policy of "twinning with Singapore" to promote their industrial development, which increased the movement of people and goods between the two.
 The close economic links between the two began with the establishment of the Indonesia–Malaysia–Singapore Growth Triangle (SIJORI Growth Triangle) in 1989.

-In 2014, major foreign countries investing in Johor were Singapore (RM6.7 billion), the United States (RM5.4 billion), Japan (RM4.6 billion), the Netherlands (RM3.1 billion), China (RM1.37 billion) and smaller amounts from countries such as Indonesia, South Korea, Germany and India, with the state received RM7.9 billion worth of foreign direct investment (FDI), the second highest among all states in Malaysia after Sarawak.
-Major foreign companies with FDI in the state come from the United Kingdom, South Korea and China.
-The medical tourism industry has grown with the arrival of 27,500 medical tourists in 2012 and 33,700 in 2014.

-Infrastructure
+Utilities

-The Johor Department of Economy Planning is responsible for all public infrastructure planning and development in the state, while the Landscape Department is responsible for the state landscape development.
-Since the Ninth Malaysia Plan (9MP), the Johor Southern Corridor has been a focus for development.
+The Johor Department of Economy Planning is responsible for all public infrastructure planning and development in the state, while the Landscape Department is responsible for the state's landscape development.
+Since the Ninth Malaysia Plan, the Johor Southern Corridor has been a focus for development.
 In 2010, the total state land used for commercial buildings was 21.53 km2, with Johor Bahru District accounting for 12.99 km2 or 63.5%.
 Since 2012, around RM2.63 billion has been allocated by the federal and state governments for 33 infrastructure projects in Pengerang in southeastern Johor.
-The 2015 state budget included spending more than RM500 million for development in the following year, the highest amount ever allocated.
+The 2015 state budget included spending more than RM500 million for development in the following year – the highest amount ever allocated.
 The state government also ensured that infrastructure and development projects would be fairly distributed to all districts in the state, with six focus areas outlined in the state government's strategic development plan in 2018.
 In the same year, the federal government allocated RM250 million for three infrastructure projects to improve connectivity and accessibility within the state capital.
-Following the recent change in the state government administration, the new government also pledged to provide better infrastructure for investors by improving the road network, providing an adequate water supply for factories and building sub-stations for electricity generation while rejecting foreign companies who masquerade behind green technology to use the state as a solid waste disposal site.
+Following the recent change in the state government administration, the new government also pledged to provide better infrastructure for investors by improving the road network, providing an adequate water supply for factories and building sub-stations for electricity generation while rejecting foreign companies after discovering a foreign investor who claimed to use green technology to hide that he intended to use Johor as a waste disposal site.